IDEA to Honour President Higgins at Annual Conference

-President Michael D. Higgins to Receive Inaugural Global Voice for Humanity Award at IDEA Annual Conference 2025
+IDEA to Honour President Higgins with Inaugural Global Voice for Humanity Award at Annual Conference

 P

-IDEA is deeply honoured to announce that we will be presenting President Michael D. Higgins with our inaugural Global Voice for Humanity Award at the IDEA annual conference on Wednesday, 28 May at the Grand Hotel, Malahide, Dublin.
+IDEA is deeply honoured to announce that we will be presenting President of Ireland Michael D. Higgins with our inaugural Global Voice for Humanity Award at the IDEA annual conference on Wednesday, 28 May at the Grand Hotel, Malahide, Dublin.

 The Global Voice for Humanity Award has been created by IDEA to honour individuals whose life and work exemplify the values at the heart of Global Citizenship Education and Development Education - values such as justice, human dignity, solidarity, critical thinking, and the power of education to transform lives and societies.